wduquette/george-devdocs/To Do.md

 	- [ ] Consider merging strings into a global table.
 - Debugger
 	- [ ] Conditions tab with live list of condition variables, + control.
-- [ ] Define user interaction for closing doors.
 - [ ] Implement Floobham NPCs
-- [ ] Implement movement limits (the player can only move so far)
 - [ ] Implement Mover list
 	- Probably a `Mover` sealed type.
 	- `Mover.Leader(playerId)`